Once you've created your widget, follow the appropriate steps below to add it to your website.

 - The 1st option allows you to add text to the canvas.
 To add a nice title you will also have to make use of this option to add e.g. a Header and/or a paragraph with text (as we did above).

-- The 2nd option allows you to add others items such as a rectangle, an icon, Embed Code, a Video as well as a Gallery to the canvas.
+- The 2nd option allows you to add other items such as a rectangle, an icon, Embed Code, a Video as well as a Gallery to the canvas.
+Although the Gallery option will display pictures, this is for displaying pictures uploaded to your Media Library (see 3rd option).

 - The 3rd option provides access to your media library which you should be familiar with if you have added images to your website before.
 We won’t use this option for our tutorial.

-- Of all these options we will make use of the Embed Code widget in the 2nd option.
+- To add our widget snippet we will make use of the Embed Code widget in the 2nd option.

 - This will add an Embed Code widget to the canvas.
 If you have chosen the Show Mobile and Desktop option it will be displayed on both displays.